mkavana/docs/_posts/03-install/2020-06-04-install-pr-ext.md

 > **Note**: Only complete this guide if the course you are working on uses a GitHub repository.
 The extension described in this guide is *not required* for courses that use an Azure DevOps repository.
 If you are unsure, check with your project manager.
 >
-> More information about the extension is available from the webpage [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).
+> More information about the extension is available from the Visual Studio Marketplace webpage [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).

 {% include prerequisites.html %}